Understanding Projectile Motion with Derivations

 • The time taken for this displacement in Y to become 0 is nothing but the Time of Flight (T)

-Finding Maximum Height Covered :
+4. Finding Maximum Height Covered

-Hence visualizing it graphically,
+Hence, visualizing it graphically,

 Finishing the Calculations,

-So, this is how, we get the expression for the Maximum Height reached, denoted by ‘H’
+So, this is how we get the expression for the Maximum Height reached, denoted by ‘H.’

 Conclusion

-So, this is how we derive the expressions for Time of Flight, Range, Maximum Height and Equation of Trajectory.
+So, this is how we derive the expressions for Time of Flight, Range, Maximum Height, and Equation of Trajectory.
 Note that – With this same approach, we can solve almost any kind of problem related to Projectile Motion.
-And, Why is that the case?
+And, why is that the case?

-Stress or Strain ? – Which comes first ?
+Stress vs Strain? – Which comes first?

-1. Introduction to Stress :
+1. Introduction to Stress:

 Stress is defined as the Internal Restoring Force acting per unit area.

-Now, What is this Internal Restoring Force ?
-Let’s understand the process to know what happens inside the material
+Now, What is this Internal Restoring Force?
+Let’s understand the process to know what happens inside the material.

-Spring-ball arrangment in Solids
+Fig. Spring-ball arrangement in Solids

 The following flow-chart explains the process :